wujy28/tp/docs/UserGuide.md

 # Advanced&Efficient (A&E) User Guide

 Welcome to **Advanced&Efficient (A&E)**!
-Are you an Emergency Department (ED) doctor overwhelmed by the sheer volume of patient records to manage?
-Do you wish for a faster, more efficient way to log patient reports and streamline your workflow?
-A&E is the tool you’ve been waiting for!

-Advanced&Efficient (A&E) is a powerful **desktop application** designed specifically for **ED doctors** who need to * *create, update, and manage patient records** swiftly and effectively.
-This application, with its **Command-Line Interface (CLI)** design, caters to fast typists and professionals who prefer typing over mouse interactions, significantly speeding up the process of inputting and managing patient data.
+Advanced&Efficient (A&E) is a powerful **desktop application** designed specifically for **Emergency Department (ED) doctors** who need to **create, update, and manage patients and their records** swiftly and effectively.
+This application, with its [**Command-Line Interface (CLI)**](#cli) design, caters to fast typists and professionals who prefer typing over mouse interactions, significantly speeding up the process of inputting and managing patient data.

 Here’s a sneak peek into what A&E offers:
 - Streamlined logging of patient reports in a user-friendly CLI environment
 - Quick connections to relevant hospital departments for patient referrals
 - A comprehensive suite of commands for adding, viewing, editing, and deleting patient records
 - An intuitive system for managing patient priority levels and medical tags
 - Easy-to-follow command summaries and guides for efficient navigation

-A&E combines the simplicity of a CLI with the visual cues of a Graphical User Interface (GUI), offering you the best of both worlds.
-If you're comfortable typing and looking for speed and efficiency in patient management, A&E is tailored just for you.
+A&E combines the simplicity of a CLI with the visual cues of a [**Graphical User Interface (GUI)**](#gui), offering you the best of both worlds.
+If you're comfortable with typing and looking for speed and efficiency in patient management, A&E is tailored just for you.

 This User Guide is designed to help you, whether you're a newcomer or an experienced user, to harness the full potential of A&E. Here, you'll find everything you need to streamline your patient management tasks, making your role in the ED more manageable and effective.

-If you are a **new user**:

-- Begin your journey with A&E by exploring the Quick start and Navigating the user guide sections.
-- If you’re new to CLI or need a refresher, keep an eye out for our upcoming guide.

-If you are an **experienced user**:

-- Utilize the Table of contents to swiftly navigate to your desired section.
-- Dive into the Features to explore advanced functionalities and optimize your workflow.

 Embrace the efficiency of A&E and transform the way you manage patient records in your Emergency Department.
 Let’s get started!

 <!-- * Table of Contents -->